Energy back billing ban confirmed by Ofgem

-Ofgem fears that there is now a lack of cohesion in energy back billing systems and want to gain more control over how back billing is carried out.
-Looking at the current system, it will examine the different types of consumers that may need protection and to what kind of detail this should be implemented.
+Ofgem feared that there was a lack of cohesion in energy back billing systems and wanted to gain more control over how back billing was carried out.
+Looking at the original system, it examined the different types of consumers that may need protection and to how it should be implemented.

-Some providers do have a back billing policy in place but many of them do not have a standard process for charging customers for extra energy used.
+Some providers did have back billing policies in place but many did not have a standard process for charging customers for extra energy used.

 Rachel Fletcher, senior partner at Ofgem, said: ‘Getting billing right is an essential part of customer service, but when things go wrong we want to ensure that all customers benefit from the same protection against back-billing.

-‘We cannot be certain that this is the case now under the voluntary commitment.
-We expect suppliers to put their customers first, which is why we are proposing a new enforceable rule to provide this protection.’
+‘We cannot be certain that this was the case under the voluntary commitment.
+We expect suppliers to put their customers first, which is why we are enforcing a rule to provide this protection.’

 How can I refund from my supplier if I have been overcharged?

 If you have been overcharged or realise you’ve overpaid your energy bills then you are within your rights to ask the supplier to refund you for any payment up to 6 years.